Sousastep/SousaFX-docs/docs/content/fxbanks.rst

 - Off, return to original FX when unbypassing.

-The "Idle, prepared, recording" menu determines which FX path the post-crossfade FX affects while the :ref:`looper <Loopers>` is idle, prepared, or recording.

-The "Looping, fading" menu determines which FX path the post-crossfade FX affects while the :ref:`looper <Loopers>` is looping or fading.

 These options, and plugin selections, are saved within the :ref:`Main Presets <Main Window>`.

 :ref:`Latency compensation <Latency Compensation>` varies depending on the currently selected plugins.
 This ensures the lowest possible latency.